Asse

 Asse ([ˈɑsə]) is a municipality located in the Belgian province of Flemish Brabant.
 It comprises the towns of Asse proper, Bekkerzeel, Kobbegem, Mollem, Relegem and Zellik.
 Asse is also situated in the Pajottenland.
 As of 2020, Asse had a total population of 32,958.
-The total area is 49.64 km² which gives a population density of circa 660 inhabitants per km².
+The total area is 49.64 km2 which gives a population density of circa 660 inhabitants per km2.

 History

 Asse (formerly spelt "Assche") was probably inhabited by the Celtic tribe of the Nervii.
 The name itself probably comes from a pre-Celtic word meaning "water" (cf Esch-, Es- and Axe- prefixes elsewhere in Europe).
 It was probably inhabited from an early date; stone tools have been found in various locations.
-The fertility of the soil and the relief which rises above the wetter plains of present-day Flanders would also suggest that his would have been an early area of settlement.
+The fertility of the soil and the relief which rises above the wetter plains of present-day Flanders would also suggest that this would have been an early area of settlement.

 From the middle of the first century, a Roman military road connected it to the capital of the Roman province of Nervii in Bavay (Bagacum Nerviorum).
 It continued northwards as far as the naval port at present-day Rumst, with various side roads to the East and West.
 It is possible that there was a Roman military camp to the south west of the present town centre in what is now known as "borgstad", though its role has not been clearly proven.

 What is sure is that Asse grew to be a substantial settlement or vicus at an, at least locally, important road junction.
 Though no Roman buildings are extant there have been frequent archaeological finds including in 2007 a pottery and in 2008 a section of a (perhaps intra-urban) Roman road.
 It is possible that there was local cult of Epona as a large number of clay horse figurines, presumably votive offerings, have been found.

 It is presumed that the Germanic language, which evolved into present-day Dutch, was introduced during the Frankish invasions in the late fourth and fifth centuries.
 Place-name study would at least suggest that but there are no extant written sources.